john-hu/untitled/product.md

 * A place for searching recipe
 * A place for discussing recipe
 * A place for recipe design collaboration
+* Recommend the recipe by food and ingredient
+* Able to track how much the food you left from last cooking

 # Feature list